AcroMedia/ansible-role-virtual-host/README.md

 `
 **ssl**: Can be one of `letsencrypt`, `manual`, or `none`.
 This variable does not have a default, since having the role guess could have negative consequences.

-- Only specify `none` when it's not possible or practical to use a SSL certificate, such as on a private network or for local development.
-When `deploy_env` is `production`, trying to use the `none` option will break your configuration.
-Production without SSL is not supported.
+- Only specify `none` when it's not possible or practical to use a SSL certificate, such as on a private network or for local development, or where SSL is prohibited.
+Production without SSL is not recommended.

 - Specify `letsencrypt` if you don't have a manually registered SSL cert to install